dfinity/portal/docs/developer-docs/frontend/existing-frontend.md

 ### Step 3: Generate Candid definitions

-Run the following command to generate the correct types.
+Run the following command to generate the correct types:

 ```
 dfx generate